Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
 - [target 1.8] BUG (Alban): CRASH!! when you drag a part over the task bar
-- [target 1.8] BUG (Alban): You cannot duplicate bricks and connect them in the same mouse move
 - [target 1.8] BUG (Alban): Check why the drawing of Text layer is slow.
 - [target 1.8] BUG (Alban): Bug in the creation of the library image for some group (for example 4728-1) (still buggy)
 - BUG (Alban): For some mice, the middle button doesn't work all the time.